Dreambound

 What is a CNA and Diagnostic Medical Sonographer?

-• CNAs provide basic patient care under the supervision of registered nurses (RNs) or licensed practical nurses (LPNs).
+• CNAs provide hands-on patient care under the supervision of nurses or doctors.

-• They assist patients with activities of daily living, such as bathing, dressing, and feeding.
+• They help patients with daily tasks like bathing, dressing, and eating.

-• They work in a variety of healthcare settings, including hospitals, nursing homes, and assisted living facilities.
+• They typically work in hospitals, nursing homes, and assisted living facilities.

-• Diagnostic Medical Sonographers, also known as ultrasound technicians, use specialized equipment to create images of the body's internal structures.
+• Often called ultrasound technicians, they use specialized equipment to create images of internal organs and tissues.

 While both CNAs and Diagnostic Medical Sonographers work in the healthcare industry, their roles and responsibilities differ significantly.